-Guitarist James Hontz studied at the New School of Music and received his B.M. degree in Guitar performance and M.M. degree in Guitar Performance/Music History from Temple University.
-In March of 2006, he was the third graduate from the Peabody Institute of Music at the Johns Hopkins University with a Doctor of Musical Arts degree in guitar performance under the tutelage of Julian Gray.
+Prof. James Hontz studied at the New School of Music and received his B.M. degree in guitar performance and M.M. degree in guitar performance/music history from Temple University.
+In March 2006, he graduated from the Peabody Institute of Music at the Johns Hopkins University with a Doctor of Musical Arts degree in guitar performance under the tutelage of Julian Gray.

 Adjunct Assistant Professor

 D.M.A., Peabody Institute of Music at Johns Hopkins University